eipm/hello-nextflow/README.md

 A simple script showing the basic Hello World! example for the Nextflow pipeline.
 # Description
-4 processes, each of them append a line to a file consumed by the next process.
+4 processes, each of them appends a line (in a different language) to a file consumed by the next process.
 At the end of the execution, the content of the final file is shown.

 # Execution